ibm-cloud-docs/vpc/pps-limitations.md

 # Known issues for Private Path services
 {: #ppsg-limitations}

+Known issues are identified bugs or unexpected behaviors that were not fixed before release, but weren’t critical enough to delay it.
+These issues are communicated to you, often with workarounds, and are prioritized for resolution in the near term by the development team.
+{: shortdesc}

+Known issues for Private Path services are as follows:

 * Private Path service supports providers and consumers in the same region.
 Currently, Private Path service does not support providers and consumers in different regions.
 * Providers may not update service endpoints once the Private Path service is created.
 If they want to change endpoints, they must create a new Private Path service.